- Sailing Program Registration

 Members of the Southport Junior Yacht Club (SJYC) sail Turnabouts in the Sheepscot River off Southport Island.
 The young sailors wave their hands in the air, following the Southport Junior Yacht Club's (SJYC) well-established signal for quiet.
 Ranging in age from 8 to 12, about 50 kids sit on benches in a rough circle, some holding life ...

-The Pequot Junior Sailing Program teaches young sailors the essential elements of performance boat handling and seamanship.
+Junior Sailing Mission Statement The Pequot Junior Sailing Program teaches young sailors the essential elements of performance boat handling and seamanship.
 It instills in them a respect for the sea and the value of teamwork, cooperative learning and good sportsmanship. ...
 Pequot Yacht Club 669 Harbor Road, Southport, CT, 06890 .
-Tel: (203) 255-5740 Email: [email protected ...
+Tel: (203 ...